 The issues described above are unfortunately only a small part of a much bigger issue.
 Surprisingly, after so many years, I still receive too many of these types of complaints.
 While I am not naïve in thinking stamped concrete can be completely problem-free, I can and do expect that those promoting themselves as professional stamped concrete installers (anyone installing stamped concrete for hire) has the training and expertise to avoid what I consider to be unacceptable mistakes.

 The types of surface issues and blemishes in the email above from a homeowner are 100 percent avoidable and no one’s fault other than that of the installer.
-Problems with color, cracking, curing and sealing often occur because of conditions or variables that are either not known or are out of the control of the installer.
+Problems with color, cracking, curing and sealing often occur because of conditions or variables either unknown or out of the installer’s control.
 Issues such as poor stamping technique, on the other hand, are nothing more than poorly trained installers damaging more than their reputation.

 I can almost guarantee you that the homeowners who wrote the email above are no longer pro-stamped concrete, but instead anti- or, at best, on the fence about stamped concrete.